 4. Change It Up

 Try something new.
-I’m constantly adding apps to my collection or finding new workouts to try: Couch to 5K, Fight Camp and Pound.* (Be sure to sign up to get blog updates.
-I have reviews of these coming soon).
+I’m constantly adding apps to my collection or finding new workouts to try: Couch to 5K, Fight Camp and Pound.

 Keep your eyes peeled on Facebook, Groupon and Living Social to discover new workouts and deals.
 I bought a ten pack of yoga classes recently on Groupon for under $100 and got to try out a new studio.